CAPS-UMU/onnx-mlir-caps/README.md

 We expect OML-vect will autovectorize the code and reduce the execution time, but the performance improvements may vary across different hardware platforms, since the vector width and unroll-and-jam factor are hardware-dependent.

 ## Reusability
 The following instructions summarize how to reproduce the OML-vect workflow.
-See the README file in the [GitHub repository](https://github.com/onnx/onnx-mlir) and the Docker image `shreyasubhash/omlvect:reusable`
+See the README file in the [GitHub repository](https://github.com/onnx/onnx-mlir) and branch [`oml-vect-cgo-2026`](https://github.com/CAPS-UMU/onnx-mlir-caps/tree/oml-vect-cgo-2026?tab=readme-ov-file) and the Docker image `shreyasubhash/omlvect:reusable`

 ### OML-vect toolchain workflow